 3. Cross-train employees

 When you cross-train employees to broaden their skill sets, you add an extra layer of flexibility to your multi-location scheduling.
-Once most of your employees have versatile skills that allow them to work across different locations, you’ll easily fill unexpected gaps in scheduling.
+Once most of your employees have versatile skills with a help of an effective training program that allows them to work across different locations, you’ll easily fill unexpected gaps in scheduling.
 More importantly, you’ll equip your team with the power to seamlessly tackle unexpected issues.

 4. Make room for flexibility

 If you want to boost employee satisfaction and still do multi-location employee scheduling like a pro, it’s important to make room for flexibility.
 Allow employees to self-manage their appointments and sync all of their calendars with work schedules.
 They’ll stay on top of things even when last-minute changes occur.
 Additionally, flexible scheduling options allow employees to choose locations and shifts based on their preferences making it easier for everyone to coordinate their work responsibilities.

 5. Establish communication channels and protocols

 When you constantly have open lines of communication, multi-location scheduling isn’t as hard as it seems.
 Create a company culture that fosters regular check-ins and updates among staff at different locations.
 To achieve transparent communication and promptly address scheduling changes, you have to develop communication protocols and stick to them.
 Choose channels of communication that work well with your booking system such as automated reminders and forget about misunderstandings.

 Providing your employees with a user-friendly platform will reduce the manual administrative work while allowing them to manage their availability.
 Employees will have their autonomy, while managers have more time to devote to essential business tasks.
 If you allow staff to swap schedules with one another, you’ll avoid lengthy processes that are frankly, unnecessary.

 7. Don’t forget about work-life balance!